Surface bundles over surfaces with arbitrarily many fiberings: The examples

 glued together as prescribed by the labeled graph $X$ with all identifications of boundary components in the isotopy class of the identity.
 Figure \ref{figure:surface} depicts a portion of the fiber of $E_X$ for the graph $X$ of Figure \ref{figure:graph}.
 Figure \ref{figure:totspc} depicts the total space of $E_X$.
 The portion of the fiber shown in Figure \ref{figure:surface} is the portion contained in the central component of Figure \ref{figure:totspc}.

 \begin{theorem} Let $X$ be a finite bipartite graph, possibly with multiple edges, with vertex set $V(X)$ and edge set $E(X)$ of cardinalities $C,D$ respectively.
-Then, \begin{packed_enum} \item The manifold $E_X$ constructed above admits $2^C$ distinct fiberings $p^f: E \to \Sigma$ as a surface bundle over a surface, indexed by the set of maps $f: V(X) \to \{1,2\}$. \item The fiber of any of the fiberings is a surface of the form $\tilde \Sigma = \Sigma^{\# C} \# \Sigma_{1 - C + D}$. \item The total space $E_X$ has the structure of a graph of groups modeled on $X$ where the vertex groups are free-by-surface group extensions $\Gamma$ and the edge groups are given by $\pi_1 UT \Sigma$ (with notation as in Remark \ref{remark:pi1again}). \end{packed_enum} \end{theorem}
+Then, \begin{packed_enum} \item The manifold $E_X$ constructed above admits $2^C$ fiberings $p^f: E \to \Sigma$ as a surface bundle over a surface, indexed by the set of maps $f: V(X) \to \{1,2\}$.
+The fiberings are pairwise-inequivalent up to $\pi_1$-fiberwise diffeomorphism. \item The fiber of any of the fiberings is a surface of the form $\tilde \Sigma = \Sigma^{\# C} \# \Sigma_{1 - C + D}$. \item The total space $E_X$ has the structure of a graph of groups modeled on $X$ where the vertex groups are free-by-surface group extensions $\Gamma$ and the edge groups are given by $\pi_1 UT \Sigma$ (with notation as in Remark \ref{remark:pi1again}). \end{packed_enum} \end{theorem}

 \begin{proof} Given $f: V(X) \to \{1,2\}$, define $p^f$ on each component $E_2^v$ via $p^{v,f(v)}$.
 To realize $p^f$ as a smooth map, it is necessary to specify gluing maps identifying the various components of $E_2$, as well as appropriate collar neighborhoods.
 We proceed exactly as in Theorem \ref{theorem:threefiberings}.
 For each $x \in G$, there is an identification of (neighborhoods of) $\Delta^x$ with $\Delta^1$ via the action of the diffeomorphism $\id \times x^{-1}$ of $\Sigma \times \Sigma$.
 Relative to these identifications, we will speak of identifying $\partial(N^{e, +})$ and $\partial(N^{e, -})$ via $\id$ or by $h_1$ as in Theorem \ref{theorem:threefiberings}.
 Likewise, we will speak of the collar neighborhoods $\theta_1$ and $\theta_2$ of $\partial(N^{e, \pm})$ (referred to as $\theta_V$ and $\theta_H$ respectively in Theorem \ref{theorem:threefiberings}).